We Fight For You And Your Freedom

-I have found in my 40 years as a criminal defense attorney, that physicians who are used to having the respect of the public, typically react to a visit by federal investigators by giving statements without the benefit of criminal defense counsel.
+Jeffrey S. Weiner has found in his 45 years as a criminal defense attorney that physicians who are used to having the respect of the public typically react to a visit by federal investigators by giving statements without the benefit of criminal defense counsel.
 As a result, in many of those instances, the physician – whether intentionally or otherwise – gave inaccurate or intentionally false statements which were later used against him or her.

 It is essential that physicians, like everyone, understand that attempting to prove their innocence to investigators or law enforcement officers, without consulting with competent federal criminal defense counsel, is almost always a mistake – sometimes so serious that their license to practice medicine is placed in greater jeopardy than if they simply stated, “Under the circumstances, I respectfully decline to make a statement until I consult with counsel.”